biolaakinsanmi/youngcapital_test/README.md

 The `function.js` file contains all the code/functions.
 Line `120` is the main call to run the function.
 Edit the two parameters passed by entering any other two station names from the `review.json` list.
-Entering a station name not on the list displays a notice.
-Also, entering the same names for both paramters informs you that no fare is being charged.
+Entering a station name, not on the list displays a notice.
+Also, entering the same names for both parameters informs you that no fare is being charged.

 ## Further help